puppetlabs/puppet-docs/source/pe/3.3/quick_start_ssh.markdown

 9. Attempt to SSH from one agent to another.
 Note that you are no longer asked to verify the authenticity of the host.

 > **That’s it!** Puppet Enterprise is now managing SSH known_host files for the agent nodes in your deployment.
-The next section will use the PE console event to examine the events and SSH configuration files PE is now managing.
+The next section will use the PE console event inspector to examine the events and SSH configuration files PE is now managing.

 ### Use the Puppet Enterprise Console Event Inspector to View Changes Made by the `ssh` Class